AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 # Group hint tags

-- **Name:**  urn:x-nmos:grouphint
+- **Name:**  urn:x-nmos:grouphint/v1.0
-  - **Description:** Group description tag that can be used in a JSON description for an NMOS resource.
+  - **Description:** Group description tag that can be used in a JSON description for an NMOS resource v1.0.
   - **Proponent:**  [Grass Valley, a Belden brand](http://grassvalley.com/) (contact [Serge Grondin](https://github.com/sagrondin))

 This document describes an application of the AMWA IS-04 “tags” structures to enable control systems to identify relationships between NMOS resources listed in a registry or node.